Monday, December 20, 2010

 Taken as a whole, the song is likely a response by Simon to critics, both the Rolling Stone magazine kind and the "Get outta town, ya hippie" kind.
 "Everywhere I go, I get slandered, libeled," might be a response to misinterpretations of his songs, public statements, or politics, something Simon would later face again when fighting apartheid through art during his Graceland years.

-A generation earlier, the man who wrote "America" and "American Tune" might well have run afoul of Un-American Activities Committee.
+A generation earlier, the man who wrote "America" and "American Tune" might well have run afoul of the Un-American Activities Committee.
 As it was, Simon likely faced at least some of the same reaction-- at least in the parts of the country where "deputy sheriffs' and "county lines" matter-- as the subject of "He Was My Brother."
 Of course, in these situations, the outside interloper is guilty of upsetting the local "peace," even if that means not so much peace as quiet, i.e. silencing local minorities and minority opinions.

 But what is Simon trying to do, after all?
 Run for president?
 Stage a civil-rights protest?
 Please the critics?

 Not at all.
 He is simply, he pleads, attempting to keep an audience entertained: "I'm just trying to keep the customer satisfied."
-He cares not for his detractors, but solely for those who buy his records and tickets to his shows, those who turn up the volume a bit when his songs come on the radio and select them on the diner jukebox, those who purchase the sheet music an learn to play his songs for others at camps and on campus.
+He cares not for his detractors, but solely for those who buy his records and tickets to his shows, those who turn up the volume a bit when his songs come on the radio and select them on the diner jukebox, those who purchase the sheet music and learn to play his songs for others at summer camps and on campus.

 Simon closes the song much the way Robert Frost closes his famed poem "stopping by the Woods on a Snowy Evening": "I have promises to keep/ and miles to go before I sleep."
 Simon's version reads: "I'm so tired/ I'm oh, so tired/ But I'm trying to keep the customer satisfied."
 The theme of exhaustion pervades Simon's lyrics, from the line in "American Tune"-- "I'm just weary to my bones"-- to the whole of "Long Long Day" from the One Trick Pony soundtrack.